hpfem/hermes-legacy/doc/src/installation/mac.rst

 Download and compilation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-**Known issues**: Hermes has built-in OpenGL visualization based on FreeGlut, but this package
+**Known issues**: Hermes-Legacy has built-in OpenGL visualization based on FreeGlut, but this package
 comes with certain installation difficulties.
 If you encounter Glut-related problems, set
-H2D_WITH_GLUT to NO in Cmake.vars, build Hermes without Glut, and use VTK output for visualization.
+H2D_WITH_GLUT to NO in Cmake.vars, build Hermes-Legacy without Glut, and use VTK output for visualization.
 For some reason tutorial example 34-remote-computing, the corresponding test, and the test
 views/zoom-to-fit do not compile (as of November 24, 2010).
 We work on these problems as time
 permits.

 **Step 1**: Make sure you have XCode installed.
 This should be on the installation
 disks which came with your Mac.
 XCode contains the GNU compilers, make
-and many other things which are required to build Hermes.
+and many other things which are required to build Hermes-Legacy.

 **Step 2**: Download and install MacPython version 2.6 using the disk image for
 your version of OSX at http://www.python.org/download/releases/2.6.5/.